 Beth

-Dr. Robin Lady, NBCT, is a 20+ year educator.
+Dr. Robin Lady Crosby, NBCT, is a 26+ year educator.
 She developed and taught two rural K-12 gifted programs in southeast Missouri where she grew up.
 In 2007, she moved to St. Louis, earned a doctorate at SLU, became a National Board Certified Teacher and Mentor, and started teaching in the Rockwood School District’s Gifted Program, where she has taught middle and high school.
 She served on the Board of Directors for the Gifted Association of Missouri from 2002-2019, including President and Legislative/Public Issues.
-From 2011-2018 she served on the Missouri Department of Elementary and Secondary Education (DESE) Advisory Council for Gifted and Talented, which advises on policy and reports to the State Board of Education.
+From 2011-2018, she served on the Missouri Department of Elementary and Secondary Education (DESE) Advisory Council for Gifted and Talented, which advises on policy and reports to the State Board of Education.
 She has taught graduate classes, authored curriculum, white papers, legislation, advocacy platforms and agendas.
-She has led events at NAGC’s National Affiliates Conference in Washington, DC, and serves as a speaker and consultant.
-In addition to teaching classes in Truman’s Masters of Arts in Gifted Education program, she will be leading a longitudinal research student on the effects of Covid-19 on gifted students.
+She has led events at NAGC’s National Affiliates Conference in Washington, D.C., and serves as a speaker and consultant.
+In 2022, she returned to her home area in southeast Missouri and is now an administrator in the Sikeston School District.
+Dr. Crosby teaches ED604G Professional Learning and ED550G Intro to Gifted for Truman's Master of Arts in Gifted Education program.

 Sarah Young